Tender Mercies: Writing

-Playwright Horton Foote reportedly considered giving up on film writing, due to what he regarded as a poor adaptation of his 1952 play The Chase into a 1966 film of the same name, in which Robert Duvall had a supporting role.
-Following what Foote saw as a far more successful adaptation of his 1968 play Tomorrow in the 1972 feature film of the same name starring Duvall (who had his movie debut as Boo Radley in the 1962 film To Kill a Mockingbird that was scripted by Foote), his interest in filmmaking was rekindled, with the condition that he maintain some degree of control over the final product.

-Foote said of this stage in his career, "I learned that film really should be like theatre in the sense that, in theatre, the writer is, of course, very dominant ...
+Playwright Horton Foote's interest in filmmaking was dependent the condition that he maintain some degree of control over the final product.
+He said of this stage in his career, "I learned that film really should be like theatre in the sense that, in theatre, the writer is, of course, very dominant ...
 If we don't like something, we can speak our minds. ...
 It is always a collaborative effort. ...
 But in Hollywood it wasn't so.
 A writer there has in his contract that you are a writer for hire, which means that you write a script, then it belongs to them."
 This renewed interest in cinema prompted Foote to write Tender Mercies, his first work written specifically for the screen.
 In the view of biographer George Terry Barr, the script reflected "Foote's determination to battle a Hollywood system that generally refuses to make such personal films."